 Peppermint brittle choc hearts were born out of desire.
 Have you lamented the passing of your peppermint crisp addiction every beautiful day of your real food journey?
 I’d be lying if I said I hadn’t missed them with a slight pang of longing every now and then.
 BUT, such is my commitment and understanding of real food that the retail chocolate bar category is just not for me, and so… Over the years, I’ve done quite a few chocolate bar variants.

-1 teaspoon vanilla bean powder (optional but awesome. must be the powder as it will need to be dry. available easily online with a quick google)
+- 1 tsp vanilla bean powder (optional but awesome. must be the powder as it will need to be dry. available easily online with a quick google)

-A silicone mould – ensure you buy a good brand and get 100% pure silicon, to avoid plastic contamination – basically, stay away from $2 shop type ‘silicon’ which is rarely 100% silicon.
+- 1 pc silicone mould ensure you buy a good brand and get 100% pure silicon, to avoid plastic contamination – basically, stay away from $2 shop type ‘silicon’ which is rarely 100% silicon.
 I like to shop for silicon moulds at Chef’s Warehouse, a professional hospitality shop with a big patissier section at the back with tins and moulds of all shapes and sizes.

 Have a sheet of parchment ready, for a quick turn out of the toffee.